-\stepcounter{finding} \begin{mdframed}[style = exampledefault] \textbf{Finding \thefinding:} Randomness in feature splitting does not improve fairness in bagging models. \end{mdframed} \textit{Random Forest} improves the variance of the model by introducing randomness to the process of model building by randomly selecting features. \textit{Extra Trees} introduces additional randomness by randomly finding the splits for each feature and then selecting the best split from them, i.e., independent of the target variable.
+\textit{Random Forest} improves the variance of the model by introducing randomness to the process of model building by randomly selecting features. \textit{Extra Trees} introduces additional randomness by randomly finding the splits for each feature and then selecting the best split from them, i.e., independent of the target variable.
 In contrast, \textit{Random Forest} finds the best split for each feature which has been shown to improve accuracy \cite{geurts2006extremely}.
 However, no work has studied its effect on fairness.
 Here, we ask whether randomness at the feature splitting level causes bagging models to be unfair.

 To investigate this, we compare \textit{Random Forest} and \textit{Extra Tree} models in our benchmark.
 We keep the rest of the parameters and data split the same.
 Each model is run ten times, and the mean is reported in Table \ref{tab:RFvsET}.
 For all datasets except \textit{German Credit}, the test showed that \textit{Extra Tree} models with random splits were more biased compared to optimal splits (\textit{RF}).
 This is a key finding because this suggests that a split chosen independently of the target is still more unfair than an optimal split.
 However, in the fairer dataset (\textit{German} Credit), we observe no difference in fairness.
 Regarding bias mitigation methods, our results suggest randomness in feature split-point might not be an effective way to tackle bias in decision tree-based models.